 As the verification and synthesis task are time consuming, ATSyRA is based on state of the art model checker tool.

 We use the ITStool model-checker for reachability analysis and verification of the correctness properties.
 We use the model-checker as a blackbox, by translating our input model into Guarded Action Language (GAL), and running the analysis on the generated GAL model.
 Symbolic model checking allows a compact encoding of the statespace, which helps tackling the statespace explosion problem.
 ITStool has been shown in Model-Checking competition to be able to handle big statespaces, with up to 10^12 states

 Download the Eclipse-based ATSyRA Studio as a single bundle.

 Nightly Builds (SDK version):

 Add ATSyRA support to your running Eclipse installation or update installed ATSyRA Studio via update site:

-System Requirements: In any case, Java 8 is required to be installed on your system.
+System Requirements: Java 8 is required to be installed on your system.